 The major selling point for this option, which is more expensive, is that wood shakes and shingles pack even more insulating power than asphalt shingles.
 They also resist wind just as well as asphalt, making them a fine choice for the weather patterns we experience on the Eastern Seaboard.
 Further, they have a longer lifespan than asphalt shingles–up to 10 years longer.
 This factor is one you should carefully consider when weighing price differences.

 A downside to this material is that, if untreated to resist moisture, it will require a great deal of maintenance to make sure mold and mildew do not deteriorate its condition.
 For folks living along the coast of Delaware, this is a major consideration as moisture is a constant throughout the seasons.
-It is also a concern for homes which are situated among a lot of trees, as falling leaves can introduce additional moisture and maintenance.
+It is also a concern for homes that are situated among a lot of trees, as falling leaves can introduce additional moisture and maintenance.
 Treated wood is available, but it is more expensive.

 Roofing Option 3: Slate Tile

-Slate is a beautiful and extremely durable roofing material, and boasts the longest lifespan of all options–even up to a century.
+Slate is a beautiful and extremely durable roofing material and boasts the longest lifespan of all options–even up to a century.
 For this reason, it is also the priciest roofing material.

 Harsh winter conditions do not pose any threat to slate roofing, nor do extremely hot temperatures.
 Slate resists moisture, too.
 This option works just as well for homes situated among dense trees as it does for homes that are closely spaced or out in the wide open.
 But proper installation is a major factor in ensuring a slate roof will perform as it should; its weight requires special framing conditions to make sure your roof is adequately supported.
 This additional support will, of course, increase the cost of installation.